CE-Programming/toolchain/docs/static/getting-started.rst

 Folders
 --------

 * **src**: This is the directory where all of your source files are.
-Sources are built automatically if they end in a `.c` extension, and can be edited with any text editor (not Word).
+Sources are built automatically if they end in a `.c`/`.cpp` extension, and can be edited with any text editor (not Word).

 * **bin**: This is where the compiled program will be placed.